MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 ```
 This checks out (obtains) a copy of this repository so you can work with it and the files in it, if you like (you'll be using this to access lecture content and other materials from this class.)

-Then also do the following additional installs:
+Then do the following additional installs:
 ```bash
 #Install the gcc and gfortran compilers
 conda install gcc libgfortran